 Why God?
 I have not heard this question asked much… if at all.
 Debate focuses mostly on whose God is best, the nature of God, or does God even exist.
 Asking, “Why do we believe in God” is more of a zoological approach to this issue.
 That is the place to begin; after all, we are animals first.

-I’ve long see the God idea as an emergent property of our social need for leadership, i.e., ‘an alpha male’.
+I’ve long seen the God idea as an emergent property (p.121) of our social need for leadership, i.e., an alpha male.
 All social primate groups have some individual serving this unifying role.
-Being thinking apes, it is natural that we would imagine the existence of an alpha-leader God in his alpha-home Heaven.
-Being social apes, it is also natural that we’d enjoy gathering to share in the believing experience.
-A recent article in Science News, Connected at church, happy with life, offered some support for the why of it all.
+Being thinking apes, it is natural to imagine the existence of an alpha-leader God in his alpha-home Heaven.
+Being social apes, we also enjoy gathering to share in the believing experience.
+Google [Science Connected at church, happy with life] for research on this.

 Researchers have long noted that religious people report higher levels of happiness and well-being than nonreligious folk.
 Lim and Putnam offer a rare glimpse, based on telephone surveys of a national sample of 1,915 adults in 2006 and 2007, of how religion improves quality of life.
 “Our evidence shows that it is not really going to church and listening to sermons or praying that makes people happier, but making church-based friends and building social networks there,” Lim says.